 Hand Lettering Tips

 Okay so you have an idea and your tools, but how will you actually go about it?
-Here are handy tips inspired by Lester that’ll help you excel in the art of hand lettering.
+Here are handy tips in the form of quotes by Seb Lester that’ll help you excel in the art of hand lettering.

 1) Progress And Quality Go Hand In Hand

 “Ideally I want to try to constantly evolve and progress, with quality being the only theme running through my work.” – Seb Lester

 “The best work transcends fashion.
 It’s timeless and based on the quality of the idea and its execution.” – Seb Lester

 3) Calligraphy And Type Design Complement Each Other

 “Doing calligraphy makes you a better type designer, and doing type design makes you a better calligrapher.
 It’s a really nice synergy there.” – Seb Lester

 4) Know The Strengths And Weaknesses Of Your Tools

 “I spend a lot of time drawing letterforms, studying letterforms, thinking about letterforms and reading about letterforms.” – Seb Lester